Tokyo, JPUTC+9

 A real-time architectural visualization bridge.
 A designer edits geometry in Rhino 8; a separate Electron app shows a photoreal preview that updates live as the model changes.

-Built solo. v2 shipped; currently working on cascaded shadow maps and a probe-based GI pass next.
+v2 shipped; currently working on cascaded shadow maps and a probe-based GI pass next.

 04